-Additional limits: You can't contribute more than 25% of your eligible compensation (net of the deduction for the contribution if you're self-employed).
+Additional limits: You can't contribute more than 25% of your eligible compensation.
+(Special rules apply if you're self-employed.)

-To make the maximum contribution, your eligible compensation must be at least \$220,000 (\$275,000 before the deduction if you're self-employed).
+To make the maximum contribution, your eligible compensation must be at least \$224,000 (\$280,000 before the deduction if you're self-employed).